rftheisen/rftheisen.github.io/ExploringDrones/DronesOntheNet.md

 - This is the brains of the system and where the real magic happens.

 5 Megapixel camera
-- Allowing for high quality images and videos
-- 4 tiny propellors
+- Allowing for high quality images and videos 4 tiny propellors 4 propeller guards
-4 propellers guards
 - Crashing is inevitable!
-- battery charger port connected with micro usb
+1 battery charger port connected with micro usb
-- x1 battery
+1 1.1Ah/2.8 volt battery
+- Maybe one day Tesla will make a battery that can fit this and last longer
 - Has WiFi enabled NIC with SSID Broadcast no security enabled